EENI Global Business School.

 From the religious point of view, the Forum consists of thirty-three countries:

-1. Christians: Australia, New Zealand, the Philippines, Argentina, Bolivia, Colombia, Brazil, Chile, Costa Rica, Cuba, the Dominican Republic, Ecuador, El Salvador, Guatemala, Mexico, Nicaragua, Panama, Paraguay, Peru, Uruguay, and Venezuela;
+1. Christians: Australia, New Zealand, the Philippines, Argentina, Bolivia, Colombia, Brazil, Chile, Costa Rica, Cuba, the Dominican Republic, Ecuador, El Salvador, Guatemala, Mexico, Nicaragua, Panama, Paraguay, Peru, Uruguay, and Venezuela

-2. Muslim: Brunei Darussalam, Indonesia, and Malaysia;
+2. Muslim: Brunei, Indonesia, and Malaysia

-3. Buddhists: Cambodia, Japan, Laos, Myanmar, Singapore, Thailand, Vietnam, and South Korea;
+3. Buddhists: Cambodia, Japan, Laos, Myanmar, Singapore, Thailand, Vietnam, and South Korea

 4. China.
-Multi-religious country (Buddhism, Confucianism, and Taoism).
+Multi-religious country (Buddhism, Confucianism, and Taoism)

-(c) EENI Global Business School (1995-2023)
+(c) EENI Global Business School (1995-2024)

 Top of this page